-Basing on this time window [0.2 s to 2.0 s], two features: Peak Values Of The Acceleration and Threshold Judgement, can be extracted from the charts above, and following those two standards we almost can use the code to catch the correct number of steps through the Axzy data.
+Basing on this time window [0.2 s to 2.0 s], two features: Peak Values Of The Acceleration and Threshold Judgement, can be extracted from the charts above.
+Following these two standards, we can record the number of steps through the Axzy data.

-The analysis of there axes accelerations (refer to references just for introduction)
+Analysis of Three Axes Accelerations (refer to references just for introduction)

-In this part, there are some pictures below show the analysis of the vertical and horizontal acceleration of the foot during one step of the walking, the signal pattern of walking behaviors is obtained.
-As we can see in two pictures below, where a , h , g means horizontal acceleration, vertical acceleration and gravity force, respectively.
+In this section, there are some pictures which show the analysis of the vertical and horizontal acceleration of the foot during one step of walking.
+Here, the signal pattern of walking behaviors is obtained.
+As we can see in the two pictures below, where a , h , g means horizontal acceleration, vertical acceleration and gravity force, respectively.

-The strides of the walker are different according to the human parameters.
-The stride depends on several factors such as walking velocity, step frequency and height of walker etc.
+The strides of the walker are different according to the varying human parameters.
+The stride depends on several factors such as walking velocity, step frequency and the height of the walker etc.

 The horizontal direction acceleration and vertical direction acceleration during the swing phase is denoted in equation below, where θ(t) is inclination angle of the leg at time t.

-Peak values of The acceleration
+Peak Values of the Acceleration

-Considering about the posture of people walking, we can get a standard of the acceleration change.
-Combining the formulates above and some pictures below showing three phases of a step, so we can find there must have some peak values and bottom values of Axyz data, which are showed in the following chart.
+Considering the posture of people walking, we can get a standard of the acceleration change.
+Combining the formulae above and some pictures below showing three phases of a step, we can find there must have some peak values and bottom values of Axyz data, which are shown in the following chart.

 (***This Picture is from online)

-This chart shows the total acceleration wave of walking in package during 2 seconds from the 2.5 minutes above chart.
+This chart shows the total acceleration wave of walking in pocket during 2 seconds from the 2.5 minutes above chart.
 From the diagram, we can mark some positive and negative peak values, and there are some rules for judging whether peak values are available or not:

 Rule 1: Before the positive peak value, there must have two increase changes happened before and one decrease happened after, so we can see the picture below (a part of the last picture above), which shows two black values increase continuously before the first red peak value and one purple value after decrease dramatically.
 And the follow red positive peak value should be discarded because of having only one increase value before it.

-Rule 2: And the negative peak is very simple to judge, which includes one increase value after it and one decrease before.
-After following this two rules, we can discard several invalid data, which become to normal blue color from red color, comparing with the first one to find the difference.
+Rule 2: The negative peak is very simple to judge, which includes one increase value after it and one decrease before.
+After following these two rules, we can discard several invalid data, which are replaced with a normal blue color from red color, comparing with the first one to finding the difference.

 Dynamic Threshold Judgement

-The format of threshold
+The Format of the Threshold

-After extracting some alternative positive and negative peak, we can see there are still some obvious invalid values showed in the chart above, so how can we discard those invalid value?
-Here, we introduce a threshold value, only when the positive peak value is larger than the threshold, it can be considered about as a valid peak value.
-In a word, how to decide the exact value of threshold of acceleration is a key point.
+After extracting some alternative positive and negative peaks, we can see there are still some obvious invalid values shown in the chart above, so how can we discard those invalid values?
+Here, we introduce a threshold value, only when the positive peak value is larger than the threshold, can it be considered as a valid peak value.
+How to decide the exact value of the threshold of acceleration is a key point.

 The threshold value = (Peak_value + Bottom_value)/2

-From the chart above, there is trend of threshold value, we can compare the peak values with the threshold value to flite the invalid data.
+From the chart above, there is trend of threshold value, we can compare the peak values with the threshold value to filter the invalid data.

-The dynamic threshold conception
+The Dynamic Threshold Concept

-As anyone known, different patterns of movement have different amplitudes of acceleration Axyz data, we should update the threshold in real time.
-There is a strategy for referred, we can calculate an average of four threshold values.
+As already discussed, different patterns of movement have different amplitudes of acceleration Axyz data.
+We should update the threshold in real time.
+There is a strategy in which we can calculate an average of four threshold values.
 There are some charts below, comparing the walking pattern with running pattern.